-Important Disclamer: This guide is drawn up in conformity with French law and addresses French tax and legal matters only.
+Important Disclaimer: This guide is drawn up in compliance with French law and addresses French tax and legal matters only.
 Some solutions proposed in France might not be recognized or may be interpreted differently by the legal system of the investor's country of residence.
 Also, the tax agreements between France and the investor's country of residence can lead to the application of different rules.
-You should obtain the proper services of a legal expert and tax adviser from the investor's home country to verify and validate the transaction, to provide the necessary legal security and to ensure a thorough understanding of the tax and legal consequences of the contract.

-The purpose of this guide is to familiarize you with French legislation in this domain and is not exhaustive.
-Some concepts have been simplified to make the guide as easy to read and understand as possible.
+We recommend you to get advice from a legal expert and a tax adviser from your home country to review and confirm the transaction, to provide legal security and to ensure a thorough understanding of the tax and legal consequences of the contract.
+The purpose of this guide is to make you familiar with French legislation in this matter.
+It is surely not exhaustive.
+Some ideas have been simplified so that the reading is easy and understandable.